Episode 59

 Second piece of important news - Bookmarks - if you need help finding your place - get in touch with your postal address and I'll arrange for my Dad, Big G, to send you some - wherever you are in the world!!
 You heard me - his previous triumph was sending bookmarks to Peru!

 People Soup is an award winning podcast where we share evidence based behavioural science, in a way that’s practical, accessible and fun.
-We're all about Unlocking Workplace Potential with expert perspectives from Contextual Behavioural Science.
+We're all about sharing the ingredients for a better work life from behavioural science and beyond.

-Another first for Season 5 is that I'm adding a transcript, wherever possible.
+There is a transcript for each episode.
 There is a caveat - this transcript is largely generated by Artificial Intelligence, I have corrected many errors but I won't have captured them all!
-You can also find the shownotes by clicking on notes, keep scrolling for all the useful links.
+You can also find the shownotes by clicking on notes then keep scrolling for all the useful links.

 Read about our Chisi Awards from #365daysofcompassion for Best Podcast

-Leave a review as a WhatsApp voicenote on +00447771 851118
+Leave a review as a WhatsApp voicenote on +0034696636487

-Ross' website
+Ross' new website

 Our Podcast Website on CAPTIVATE